 Turmoil Continues at City Hall as Adams Taps New First Dep and Another Aid is Arrested

 Marie Torres-Springer, who was already a deputy mayor, on Oct.
-8 was promoted to first deputy mayor replacing Sheena Wright who officially resigned ending days of speculation.
-The turmoil continued on Oct.
-8. when aid Mohamed Bahi was arrested on charges related to illegal straw donors in the 2021 election campaign.
+8 was promoted to first deputy mayor replacing Sheena Wright who officially resigned Oct.
+7, ending weeks of speculation.
+Then Adam’s aid on Muslim affairs, Mohamed Bahi, was arrested Oct.
+8 on charges related to illegal straw donors.

 It was another day of turmoil as Mayor Eric Adams again faced the press in the City Hall rotunda without his usual entourage of deputy mayors and as news of a new arrest of one former aid surfaced and his first deputy mayor officially resigned.

-Adams introduced deputy mayor for housing, Marie Torres-Springer, as the new first deputy mayor, replacing Sheena Wright, who officially resigned on Oct.
+Adams introduced deputy mayor for housing, Maria Torres-Springer, as the new first deputy mayor, replacing Sheena Wright, who officially resigned on Oct.
 7, ending weeks of speculation.

 In the more jarring news for Adams, Mohammad Bahi, the mayor’s liaison to the Muslim community, who had resigned on Oct.
 7 was arrested on Oct.
-8 in connection with a probe into illegal straw donors during the Adams 2021 election campaign.
+8 in connection with a probe into illegal straw donors during the Adams 2021 election campaign and destruction of evidence.

-And of course, David Banks and Wright had their Harlem home raided by federal agents who seized electronic devices on Sept.
-4 the same day they raided the home of David’s brother Phil Banks, the deputy mayor for public safety who resigned on Oct.
-7 and the Rockland home of police commissioner Ed Caban, who resigned a week after the raid, saying he did not want to be a distraction.
+And of course, Education Chancellor David Banks and Wright, who are romantic partners, had their Harlem home raided by federal agents who seized electronic devices on Sept.
+4 the same day they raided the the Rockland County home of police commissioner Ed Caban–who resigned a week after the raid, saying he did not want to be a “distraction” to the NYPD–as well as the home of David’s brother Phil Banks.
+David Banks initially said late last month he was going to leave at year’s end but then said he was forced by Adams to step down on Oct.
+16.

 Torres-Springer made a brief appearance at the regular Tuesday press availability but took no questions and quickly departed after making a brief statement to the press.
 Her introduction drew a short round of applause from the city hall employees on the edges of the press contingent and even a few journalists in the press corps.